Fomapan 400: Multiple Exposure Experiment on Film

 This is my second film double exposure project after trying Ilford Delta 100.
 I am still in the learning process and experimenting with what I want to create, so I cannot shoot creative double exposures as seen in Lomography.
 Nonetheless, I am surprised by the results of this B&W film photography project, although not everyone may appreciate the artwork through the lens.

 I had some failed shots but also some amazing ones in my opinion.
 This project might be a good source of inspiration for others.
 I had planned to use this Fomapan 400 film roll while exploring film photography in Bangkok, but unfortunately, I ran out of time.
-So, I decided to experiment with multiple exposures using this film stock.
+So, I decided to experiment with multiple exposures using this film stock and eventually get the best multiple exposures results from the film photography project throughout 2022 till 2023.

 About Fomapan 400